andrewmoles2/python-enviroment/README.md

 (venv) pol2578 $ pip install pandas
 ```

-When you are ready using the virtual environment, deactivate the environment in the command line.
+When you you have finished using the virtual environment, deactivate the environment in the command line.
 From VSC side, it is sufficient to close the window.

 ```bash
 (venv) pol2578 $ conda deactivate